 In Allen and Patricia Ahearn's popular Collector's Guide to Values they offer this bit of wisdom in a discussion of the variables that affect a book's value: "Condition isn't everything⎯it's the only thing."

 Well, condition isn't the only thing.
-If condition were the only thing, and books were interchangeable then book collecting would be a janitorial pursuit.
-(The astute logician might counter as well that if something be the only thing then it is actually everything.)
+If condition were the only thing, and books were interchangeable then collecting books would be like collecting toilet paper.
+(The astute logician would add that if something be the only thing then it is actually everything.)

 The three factors which determine the value of a particular book are, in order: